NVIDIA/aistore/docs/getting_started.md

 n
 HDFS: (y/n) ?
 n
-Would you like to create loopback mount points: (y/n) ? n
+Create loopback devices (note that it may take some time): (y/n) ? n
 Building aisnode: version=df24df77 providers=
 ```
 > Notice the "Cloud" prompt above, and the fact that access to 3rd party Cloud storage is a deployment-time option.

+Further:

-`make kill` will terminate local AIStore if it's already running.
+* `make kill`    - terminate local AIStore.
+* `make restart` - shut it down and immediately restart using existing configuration.
+* `make help`    - show make options and usage examples.

 For more development options and tools, please refer to the [development docs](/docs/development.md).